nhl1090/Employee-Tracker/README.md

 ## Installation
 1. Install PostgressSQL (https://www.postgresql.org/download/)
-2. Navigate to the SVG-Logo-Maker repository (https://github.com/nhl1090/Employee-Tracker)
+2. Navigate to the Employee Tracker repository (https://github.com/nhl1090/Employee-Tracker)
 3. Open Bash
 4. Navigate to the folder where you would like to clone the repo
 5. Use the following command to clone the repo to your local: 'git clone https://github.com/nhl1090/Employee-Tracker.git'